FrankCJ0910/Experiment_2/README.md

 Problem 1 :
-/tThe first problem tasks us to create a random array 5 by array and normalize it.
+The first problem tasks us to create a random array 5 by array and normalize it. formula:(X-𝑥̅)/𝜎
-  /tformula:(X-𝑥̅)/𝜎
-  w/there: X is the element of the array
+  there: X is the element of the array
          𝑥̅ is the mean of the array
          𝜎 is the standard deviation